tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * [nesting_dict_of_dicts.py](Activities/07-Ins_Nesting/Solved/nesting_dict_of_dicts.py)

-Introduce nesting by explaining that lists and dicts are really just data containers.
+Introduce nesting by explaining that lists and dictionaries are really just data containers.

-* The values in a list or dict can actually be other lists and dicts.
+* The values in a list or dictionary can actually be other lists and dictionaries.
 This means that you can have a list of dictionaries or a dictionary where each value is a list.
-You can also have lists of lists and dicts of dicts!
+You can also have lists of lists and dictionaries of dictionaries!

 * This concept is called **nesting**, which is a powerful feature of the Python language because it provides a lot of flexibility for how data is stored.

-Walk through the solution and highlight the following:
+Walk through each corresponding solution and highlight the following:

 * Lists of lists contain multiple list elements.